+Since $L$ and $M$ are relatively stable, we conclude that $l\in L$ and $m\in M$.
+This shows that the sum preserves the relative stability \end{proof}

-Finally, we provide a version for $L^0$-modules of the classical Mazur lemma (for reviewing how the weak topologies for $L^0$-modules are defined and some results, see the Appendix).
+Finally, we provide a version for $L^0$-modules of the classical Mazur lemma:

-\begin{thm} [Randomized version of the Mazur lemma] Let $(E,\left\Vert \cdot\right\Vert)$ be a $L^0$-normed module whose sum preserves the relative countable concatenation property\footnote[1]{In the earliest version of this paper, was accidentally omitted the hypothesis on $E$ of having sum which preserves the relative countable concatenation property.
-The author is grateful to Tiexin Guo for pointing out to him the possible lack of this condition, and for propitiating some interesting discussion which motivated Example \ref{exam: counterExSPrccp} and Proposition \ref{prop: counterExSPrccp}.}, and let $\{X_\gamma\}_{\gamma\in \Gamma}$ be a net in $E$, which converges weakly to $X\in E$.
+\begin{thm} [Randomized version of the Mazur lemma] Let $(E,\left\Vert \cdot\right\Vert)$ be an $L^0$-normed module whose sum preserves the relative stability,\footnote[1]{In the earliest version of this paper, it was accidentally omitted the hypothesis on $E$ of having sum which preserves the relative stability.
+The author is grateful to Tiexin Guo for pointing out to him the possible lack of this condition, and for propitiating some interesting discussion which motivated Example \ref{exam: counterExSPrccp} and Proposition \ref{prop: counterExSPrccp}.} and let $\{x_\gamma\}_{\gamma\in \Gamma}$ be a net in $E$, which converges weakly to $x\in E$.
 Then, for any $\varepsilon\in L^0_{++}$, there exists

 \end{thm}